wghou/tinyworlds/README.md

 ![shape annotations key](assets/shapeannotationkeydark.png)

-## Development Process and Decisions
+## Filling in the Gaps (and Differing) from Genie

+### FSQ vs VQVAE
-I originally used VQVAE for both the video tokenizer and the action tokenizer as genie 1 originally used.
-VQVAE is sometimes unwieldy, due to its 2 auxiliary losses which require careful tuning, and often doesn't result in codebook usage higher than 20% if even.
+In Genie 1, VQVAE is used for both the video tokenizer and the action tokenizer.

+VQVAE is notoriously difficult to train: it has 2 auxiliary losses that demand careful tuning, and often ends in codebook usage lower than 10%.
-FSQ came forward as a cleaner alternative to VQVAE.

-Conditioning in genie 1 has the action embeddings added to the video embeddings.
-I found that using FiLM from the action latents both allowed for independent variance of video and action latent space dimensions, and allowed for stronger care for action latents.
+I searched for alternatives and settled on the most recommended, FSQ, which worked as a drop-in fix and led to 100% codebook usage out of the box.
+FSQ is a genius algorithm.

+### Additive Action Embeddings vs FiLM
+Genie 1 conditions frame genration on actions by adding the action embeddings to the video embeddings.

+I tried additive and then FiLM, and found FiLM led the action tokenizer decoder to pay more attention to action tokens.

+### Countering action tokenizer collapse
-The greatest challenge was avoiding action tokenizer collapse, which was solved by
+By far the greatest challenge was avoiding action tokenizer collapse, which I solved by:
-1. Switching VQVAE (tended to collapse to 1/8 codes quickly) to FSQVAE
+1. Switching VQVAE to FSQVAE
 2. Using only the first frame and masking all others
-3. Adding low-weight encoder variance loss (across the batch dim)
+3. Adding low-weight variance loss to the pre-quantization encoder outputs across the batch dimension

+### Low-level architecture decisions
 I found RMSNorm better than layernorm, and found SwiGLU better than ReLU.
+L1 loss led to sharper reconstructions than L2, which encouraged muted tones.

-The default model uses 4 transformer blocks, with d_model 128, 8 heads, 256 FFN hidden dim, and 4-frame sequences which make for around 1.3M parameter tokenizers and dynamics model.
+The default model uses 4 transformer blocks, with d_model 128, 8 heads, 512 FFN hidden dim (SwiGLU takes 2/3 of this for each W matrix), and 4-frame sequences which make for around ~2M parameter tokenizers and dynamics model.

 ## An Appreciation of World Models
 A world model predicts the next state of an environment given current state and some conditioning.